facebook/akd/README.md

 ## akd ![Build Status](https://github.com/novifinancial/akd/workflows/CI/badge.svg)

-An implementation of a verifiable key directory (also known as a verifiable registry).
+An implementation of an auditable key directory (also known as a verifiable registry).

-Verifiable key directories can be used to help provide key transparency for end-to-end encrypted messaging.
+Auditable key directories can be used to help provide key transparency for end-to-end encrypted messaging.

 This implementation is based off of the protocol described in [SEEMless: Secure End-to-End Encrypted Messaging with less trust](https://eprint.iacr.org/2018/607).

-This library provides a stateless API for a verifiable key directory, meaning that a consumer of this library must provide their own solution for the storage of the entries of the directory.
+This library provides a stateless API for an auditable key directory, meaning that a consumer of this library must provide their own solution for the storage of the entries of the directory.

 Documentation
 -------------